LibrariesHacked/schema-librarydata/docs/mobile-library-stops.md

 ### How the data can be collected

 Library services will often already hold mobile library stops in spreadsheets.
-To some extent these are also held in the Library Management System, but this is rarely the 'master' copy of the data.
+These may also be held in the Library Management System, but this is rarely the 'master' copy of the data.

-In theis case, the easiest way to compile this data will be to rearrange existing spreadsheets into this data format.
+In this case, the easiest way to compile this data will be to rearrange existing spreadsheets or documents into this data format.

 ### Sample data row